SS Sardinia (1888): Victims

 Sources conflict as to how many people on the ship died and how many were rescued.
 Some sources state that only 23 crew members and 10 passengers survived, while others state that 21 crew members, 9 European passengers and 40 Moroccan passengers were rescued.
 By 16.00 on the day of the accident, 18 crew members, 5 European passengers, and 100 Moroccans were missing.
 The final death toll was also reported to be 16 crew members, 2 European passengers and over 100 Moroccans.
 Therefore, it can be said that the final death toll was at least 118 people.

 At least 40 bodies were recovered on the day of the accident, including that of the captain.
 Post mortem examinations revealed that those who died had either burned to death or drowned.
 Only 23 of the Moroccan pilgrims' bodies were recovered.
 They were taken to the Central Civil Hospital, and they were buried at the Turkish Military Cemetery in Marsa on the following day.
 The captain and some crew members were buried at Ta' Braxia Cemetery, as were three other bodies who were recovered later.
 At least one victim was buried at the Addolorata Cemetery.
 Captain Littler's remains were later returned to England and reburied there.

 Aftermath

 An inquiry found that the fire originated in No. 2 hold and it was probably caused through the pilgrims' carelessness due to cooking fires on deck.
 The inquiry found that there were no precautions to prevent fire on board the vessel.

 The Sardinia disaster is regarded as Malta's worst peacetime maritime disaster, and it has been called Malta's counterpart of the Titanic.
-Although the Sardinia was smaller and carried far fewer passengers than Titanic, the comparison was made because of the large proportion of lower class passengers who perished in the disaster.
+Although the Sardinia was smaller and carried far fewer passengers than the Titanic, the comparison was made because of the large proportion of lower class passengers who perished in the disaster.